Mingrui-Yu/shape_control_DLO/README.md

 ## Citation
 Please cite our paper if you find it helpful :)

-Before the official ICRA version being available online, you can cite the arXiv version:
 ```
-@article{yu2021shape,
+@INPROCEEDINGS{yu2022shape,
+  author={Yu, Mingrui and Zhong, Hanzhong and Li, Xiang},
+  booktitle={2022 IEEE International Conference on Robotics and Automation (ICRA)},
   title={Shape Control of Deformable Linear Objects with Offline and Online Learning of Local Linear Deformation Models},
-  author={Yu, Mingrui and Zhong, Hanzhong and Li, Xiang},
-  journal={arXiv preprint arXiv:2109.11091},
-  year={2021}
-}
+  year={2022}
 ```

 ## Contact